fbpx

 Incorporate critical thinking exercises.
 Critical thinking is often associated with writing and reading, but it is a skill that should be employed in every content area.
 A critical thinking exercise is any exercise where a student needs to use what they’ve learned to make inferences and draw connections between information points.
 We already do this with young kids when we give them pattern recognition exercises or connect-the-dots, essentially asking them to take what they already know and intuit how it can help them deduce some unknown variable.
 Older kids still need critical thinking exercises; think of it as mental connect-the-dots.

 There is an infinitude of critical thinking exercises, so we can hardly explore them here, but in general, you want to incorporate exercises that require your child to apply what they already know towards solving something they don’t know.
 It is an exercise that requires them to synthesize the information they have learned to solve a new problem.
-If they can solve it, they demonstrate understanding; if they cannot, this tells you they have not mastered the concept, and more review is needed.
+If they can solve it, they demonstrate understanding; if they cannot, this tells you they have not mastered the concept and more review is needed.
 (See Homeschool Connections online middle and high school logic & critical thinking courses.)

-If you can keep your information wedded to a solid conceptual framework that helps them build connections between facts, you are doing more than any website, or Wiki could ever do.
+If you can keep your information wedded to a solid conceptual framework that helps them build connections between facts, you are doing more than any website or Wiki could ever do.

 Do you have tips to share or questions to ask?
 I invite you to join us in our Catholic Homeschool Connections Community and start a conversation.